kamrik/IntroText/summaries/long/Week05-CLI.md

     scp local_file user@server:remote_path
     ```
 *   **ftp / sftp (File Transfer Protocol / Secure FTP):** Protocols for transferring files.
 Sftp is the secure, encrypted version.
-    *   Often used with GUI clients like **Filezilla** (drag-and-drop interface for file transfer between local and remote servers).
-Common for web hosting.
+    *   Often used with GUI clients like **Filezilla**  - a GUI application for file transfer between local and remote servers.

-## Text-based User Interfaces (TUI) / Text-based Graphical Interfaces (TGUI)
+## Text-based User Interfaces

 *   Interactive applications that run within the terminal but provide a more structured interface than just a command prompt.
 *   Use text characters to draw windows, menus, graphs, etc.